List of Star Trek tie-in fiction: Star Trek Adventures (2018–2020)

 Star Trek Adventures is a tabletop role-playing game based on a variation of the d20 System.
 Published by Modiphius Entertainment.
-Variants were available in PDF and ebook formats as early as 2016.
+Variants were available in PDF and ebook formats for several years prior to publication.
+Below is an incomplete list:

 Unlicensed works

 Below is an incomplete list of notable unlicensed works:

 Best of Trek (1978–1997)

 The Best of Trek: From the Magazine for Star Trek Fans is a multi-volume collection of essays, articles, and reviews originally published in the fan magazine Trek.
 A significant number of the collected articles and essays were written with an in-universe perspective.
 Published by Signet, and later Roc, under the New American Library label.
 The series was published exclusively for the North American market due to rights issues.

 Best of the Best of Trek (1990–1997)

 The Best of the Best of Trek collects selections from the Best of... series.
 Revised editions were published in 1997.
-Due to rights issues, variants of different lengths were published for markets outside of North America.